Why does attendance matter?

 The “admit pass” (commonly known as a tardy slip) allows for accurate attendance accounting and ensures that students are counted as being present.
 Accurate attendance allows school staff to track and assist families who may have challenges getting to school on time.
 It’s also important from a safety perspective for us to have an accurate attendance roster each day.

-What is the best way to drop my child off at the front entrance of the school?
+What is the best way to drop off and pick up my child?

 If I want to attend Morning Circle, where should I park?

 We are still assessing when and how to bring back in-person "Morning Circle" with families.
 In the future, please park on nearby streets and avoid Steele Street.
 Our neighbors are a part of the UMCS community!
 It is important that our behavior as a school community demonstrates respect for them.
 Please take care not to block driveways as you park, and be mindful of the City of Oakland’s street sweeping schedule!

 Independent Study is an alternative educational process that allows a student to remain continuously enrolled in school when the student cannot attend school on a daily basis.
 Independent Study is available for all grades currently served by Urban Montessori.
 The length of an Independent Study may be from three days to no more than fourteen days [pending updated policy adoption to align with AB130].
 Most students who apply for Independent Study travel out of state or out of the country to participate in important cultural, religious, or family events, because they need support with behavioral issues, or because they are recovering from an illness or injury.
 Successfully completed Independent Study supports strong school attendance and school finances!

 How do I request and complete an Independent Study (IS)?